tallforasmurf/CHIP8IDE/readme.md

 ### Documents

-* *Assembly Cheat-sheet* is a summary of the form of the assembly language this app supports, including assembler directives and error messages.
+* *Assembly Reference* is a summary of the form of the assembly language this app supports, including assembler directives and error messages.